-[3] The property is a 46,326 square foot (sq. ft.) parcel of vacant land being redeveloped.
-The property is located on a corner and has frontage to the 170th St. boulevard and 109th Ave.
-The property is zoned CB2 - General Business District, and is valued using the Direct sales Comparison Approach.
+[3] The property is a 50,979 square foot (sq. ft.) parcel of vacant land being redeveloped.
+The property has frontage to the $170^{\text{th}}$ St. boulevard.
+The property is zoned CB2 - General Business District, and is valued using the Direct Sales Comparison Approach.
 The time adjustment calculations are agreed to by both parties.